eliseevmv/Checkout-DotNet-Challenge/readme.txt

     - Swagger documentation
     - I would like to separate core (entities and services) from infrastructure (data access and service clients).
       Core project should not have reference to infrastructure projects.
 This is similar to Hexagonal Arctitecture approach.
+    - Create a database project for automatic deployment of database changes
+    - CI/CD pipeline
+    - A policy on GitHub repo which only allows to merge to master from a pull request, and uses squash commits by default.
+      Pull request should have at least 2 code reviews